Goldenpearl5/MarvelChampions_PrintAndPlay/readMe.md

 #### OFFLINE MODE:

 Due to the frequent MarvelCDB outages, I added an offline mode.
- a) Run with the --initOfflineMode flag when MarvelCDB is online.
+ - Run with the --initOfflineMode flag when MarvelCDB is online.
 It will download all card images/data.

- b) Create a decklist .txt in the /decklists folder.
+ - Create a decklist .txt in the /decklists folder.
 An example file is enclosed.
 You can create this manually, or click the "download -> text file" button on MarvelCDB.

- c) Run with the --offlineMode flag at any time.
+ - Run with the --offlineMode flag at any time.
 You can specify the txt file name in the -deckId argument.
 Otherwise you will be prompted to enter it.

 Upcoming features:
 - Toggle Hi-Rez cards (sourced from https://drive.google.com/drive/folders/1FO7FRfJbqGsmAkfePhkzpmEqmW1-VwF2)